Impelled to act.

 - Come together in the context of social justice and solidarity to learn, reflect, pray, network, and advocate with youth from around the country at the Annual Ignatian Family Teach-In in Washington, DC.

 Run solely by volunteer Sacred Heart Upper school students and 91st Street alumnae, H.E.A.R.T.
 (Health, Education and Responsible Tools) is a summer outreach program that helps children from under-resourced communities develop lifelong habits and routines that promote health, self-esteem, and academic achievement.
-Since its inception in 2011, H.E.A.R.T. programs have enriched the lives of over 360 children and provided educational leadership opportunities to 200 high school and college volunteers.
+Since its inception in 2011, H.E.A.R.T. programs have enriched the lives of over 400 children and provided educational leadership opportunities to more than 200 high school and college volunteers.

 To learn more or apply, please email Michael Chung at email@example.com.